NEAR-Balkans/h00kd-docs/docs/collector-guide/how-to-claim.md

 - **key**: private key used to claim.

 Open the link in a web browser and type in your NEAR Wallet username in the field.
-Then, click on claim button.
+Then, click on **claim** button.

 #### QRCode

 ![Picture of collectors scanning QRCode for claim link](../../static/img/user-guide/qrcode_scanning.jpeg)

-Scan the QRCode using a scanning app to ppen the link in a web browser and type in your NEAR Wallet username in the field.
+Scan the QRCode using a scanning app to open the link in a web browser and type in your NEAR Wallet username in the field.
-Then, click on claim button.
+Then, click on **claim** button.

 ### Step 2: Submit collector's NEAR Wallet